 But what if we already have a registered domain and our hosting company does not provide options – one-click automatic installation?

 Then all we have to do is install WordPress on ourselves.
 This is not a difficult task and takes a few minutes.

 In this post, I will try to show you how to install WordPress using FileZilla step by step.

 What is FileZilla?

-In order to install WordPress files, we will have to place them on an FTP server.
+To install WordPress files, we will have to place them on an FTP server.
 For this, we have to use a software called FTP client.